Important Change That May Affect Your Customers

 - Chrome platform status on the feature

-We believe getDisplayMedia() will be released in Chrome 70.
+- The getDisplayMedia() API will be released in Chrome 72.

 What Does This Mean to My Customers?

-TokBox will update its JS SDK to support Chrome's implementation of getDisplayMedia() and thus obviate the need for an extension.
-Since you probably care about your user experience, you'll want to leverage changes to the TokBox SDK to support an effective, friction-free UX.
+TokBox has updated its JS SDK to support Chrome's v72 implementation of getDisplayMedia() and thus obviate the need for an extension.
+To maintain a good user experience, you'll want to leverage changes to the TokBox SDK to support an effective, friction-free UX.

 What TokBox Will Do